Quick Start Guide

 A script is available to generate a configuration that places all physical ports in a single bridge.

 Layer 3 Port Configuration

-The NCLU can also be used to configure a front panel port or bridge interface as a layer 3 port.
+To configure a front panel port or bridge interface as a Layer 3 port,

-In the following configuration example, the front panel port swp1 is configured as a layer 3 access port:
+In the following configuration example, the front panel port swp1 is configured a Layer 3 access port:

 auto swp1 iface swp1 address 10.1.1.1/30

-To add an IP address to a bridge interface, it must be put into a VLAN interface:
+To add an IP address to a bridge interface, include the address under

 To view the changes in the kernel use the